cyberjuss/aws-threat-detection-soc-lab/README.md

 cd infra && ./destroy.sh
 ```

-Use your build credentials, not the Stratus profile.
-The script empties S3 buckets before destroying — S3 won't delete non-empty buckets.
-You'll be asked whether to keep the IAM users if you plan to rebuild later.
+Use your designated build credentials instead of the Stratus profile.
+During the teardown process, the script automatically empties all S3 buckets, as AWS does not permit deletion of non-empty buckets.
+You will also be prompted to decide whether to retain IAM users if you intend to rebuild the environment later.

 ---